 2.32 Contribution by community in the form of Tithi Bhojan or any other similar practices in the State/ UT etc.

-As such contribution by community in the form of Tithi Bhojan has not been started in the State but the local guardians some time contribute vegetable, meat etc. for Mid-Day-Meal Programme.
+As such contribution by community in the form of Tithi Bhojan has not been started in the State but the local guardians sometimes contributed vegetable, meat etc. for Mid-Day-Meal Programme on special occasions.